rohinibehl/Corporate-Heatmap/README.md

 Info
 -----
-This web app is hosted on heroku.com for free.
+This web app is hosted on heroku.com for free and the demo can be viewed at http://corporate-heatmap.herokuapp.com/.
 It utilizes Node.js, Bootstrap, Express, Socket.io, Jade, and the Twitter Streaming APIs.

 Setup
 -----